Apple blocks widow from honouring husband's dying wish | CBC News

 Experts say that tech companies refusing to hand over digital assets is a problem affecting everything from stocks, insurance policies and PayPal to gaming credits, social media posts and family photos.

-It's a "big" problem that will "only get bigger," Peter Lown, online assets expert and professor emeritus at the University of Alberta, told Go Public, leaving Canadians at the mercy of the U.S.-based companies and their rules.
+It's a "big" problem that will "only get bigger," leaving Canadians at the mercy of the U.S.-based companies and their rules, said Peter Lown, an online assets expert and director emeritus of the Alberta Law Reform Institute at the University of Alberta in Edmonton.

 - Are you facing an uphill battle with a company?
 Contact our Go Public team